hackerdude/jiratotaskmanagers/README.md

 ## Setting Up

-This shows the setup for [Things](https://culturedcode.com/things/).
+This shows the setup for [Things 2](https://culturedcode.com/things/).
 They all work the same, just run the jira-to-(yourapp) instead.

 Some projects may ask slightly different questions.